How I Helped Accelerate Retail Location Evaluation: From 6 hours to < 1 minute

 Designing for the User’s Workflow

 To address these evolving needs of our product, I prioritized must-have information first, followed by nice-to-have data such as traffic metrics.
-And continued to build the product with multiple features, bringing everything together in a holistic view
+And continued to build the product with multiple features, bringing everything together in a holistic view.

 To address these evolving needs of our product, I prioritized must-have information first, followed by nice-to-have data such as traffic metrics.
-And continued to build the product with multiple features, bringing everything together in a holistic view
+And continued to build the product with multiple features, bringing everything together in a holistic view.

-Fig: The final screen that was developed
+Fig: The final product

 All-in-One Overview